Unbee-lee/Themepark-Simulation/README.md

 ## Synopsis
-Assignment of Fundamentals of Programming COMP5005
+Assignment of Fundamentals of Programming(COMP5005)

 ## Contents
-README – readme file for Assignment

 Themepark simulation using the matplotlib.
 Patrons can go for a ride within the theme park and they have a targeted movement.
 Also they avoid the boundary of the objects.